 API Management in General

-API Management evolved from the service-oriented architectures of the 90’s.
-Some of the API Management players active today still date back into this era.
-Mostly built on the core principles of the WS-Security specification Broadcom’s Layer7 API Gateway for example is rooted in this development.
-Instead of integrating the relatively complex logic of WS-* specifications within each and every web service the early Gateways took over this task in a centralized approach and acted as proxy between the consumers and the upstream services.
+API Management evolved from the service-oriented architectures of the ’90s.
+Some of the API Management players active today still date back to this era.
+Mostly built on the core principles of the WS-Security specification, Broadcom’s Layer7 API Gateway, for example, is rooted in this development.
+Instead of integrating the relatively complex logic of WS-* specifications within each and every web service, the early Gateways took over this task in a centralized approach and acted as a proxy between the consumers and the upstream services.

-New challengers tried to copy Kong’s promise of a free API Management Platform and created many free and open source Gateways.
+New challengers tried to copy Kong’s promise of a free API Management Platform and created many free and open-source Gateways.
 This led to a highly heterogeneous landscape.
-Together with the rise of APIs from a necessity to a strategic focus point, this leads to a shift in perception and tasks which eventually enforces a new way to think about API Management: Separating the APIs from their runtimes and act on them as independent entities.
+Together with the rise of APIs from a necessity to a strategic focus point, this leads to a shift in perception and tasks which eventually enforces a new way to think about API Management: Separating the APIs from their runtimes and acting on them as independent entities.

-APIIDA shares this view on the API landscape with other high profile API companies like Postman or RapidAPI.
-But while these think APIs from a standpoint of collaboration and design, APIIDA is the currently the only company thinking this from the other end, the one of operations.
+APIIDA shares this view on the API landscape with other high-profile API companies like Postman or RapidAPI.
+But while these think of APIs from a standpoint of collaboration and design, APIIDA is currently the only company thinking this from the other end, one of the operations.